nautilus69/kharchang/README.md

 # kharchang
-This Shiny app visualize the sound with kandinsky like pictures.
+This Shiny app visualizes a wave file with kandinsky like pictures.

 you may have to convert yourmusic.mp3 to test.wav with ffmpeg command: